 The OHTN Engagement Accord – A document detailing the commitments that the OHTN makes to funded projects and people to support the dissemination of evidence, as well as the commitments that innovators make to the communities we serve, when they are funded by the OHTN.

 OHTN priorities and objectives for funding outlines our commitment to direct funding to the populations most affected by HIV

 Use of Funds Policy – outlines the requirements for the effective, economical and efficient use of OHTN funds and for reporting on their use.

 Conflict of Interest Policy – these policies allow researchers to engage in the work of the OHTN while being transparent about real and perceived conflicts of interest.

-Plain Language Summary Guidelines – guidance for researchers in preparing this portion of their reporting requirements.
+Plain Language Summary Guidelines – guidance for innovators in preparing this portion of their reporting requirements.

-OHTN uses a two-stage process of peer review to assess proposals submitted to the HIV Endgame Research Funding Program, and has a standing committee to review applications for community-based research and evaluation funding.
+OHTN uses a two-stage process of peer review to assess proposals submitted to the HIV Endgame Funding Program.
 Proposals are assessed for relevance and potential impact, as well as scientific and technical merit.